mogad0n/liberta-casa/README.md

 It consists of the following flow.

-1. A user shall go on to the [registration](https://liberta.casa/register.html) (placeholder).
+1. A user shall go on to the [registration](https://liberta.casa/register.html) .
 They will enter the details and click on Register.
    * The Website is generated using `flask` and the form is generated using `wtforms, flask_wtf`.
    * It shall capture the username and password entered by the user and POST it to the same route.
    * The username and password already have validators to ensure they fit within the parameters if the oragono ircd services. eg. NICKLEN 32